WreckItTim/OmniNaviPy/README.md

 1. Set your python environment variable to point to the home directory which this repository lives, so that it can import modules from OmniNaviPy.

-2. Download the required data to run the _MicrosoftAirSim_ agent, as found on Microsoft's release page here: https://github.com/microsoft/airsim/releases, unzip and note the path to either the .sh or .exe executable file for later.
+2. Download the required data to run the _MicrosoftAirSim_ agent, as found on Microsoft's release page here: https://github.com/microsoft/airsim/releases.
+Specifically you need the AirSimNH release zip file to run **Firt Run** below.
+Unzip and note the path to either the .sh or .exe executable file for later.
 You will also need to download Microsoft Visual Studio Code with C++ development, and directx (if on Windows).

 3. Downlad the required data to run the _DataMap_ agent.
 This can be found on the public Dropbox at: https://www.dropbox.com/scl/fo/9zibc89vm58ypqfdl7vgz/AOuoLZtU-VuOPdJoEVXsFIc?rlkey=hc74tvl9ui045kwd7fomien35&st=r64plkhb&dl=0.
 Specifically you need the AirSimNH data and the DQN_beta policy to run **Firt Run** below.
 Drop the sub-folders directly into the github parent folder such as: OmniNaviPy/data and OmniNaviPy/policies.
 Note that if you follow the samea data structure, that this agent works with any collection of data for any environment (real or sim).